 John Wayne Gacy biography

-Early Life and Career
+Background and Early Life

-Trial, Conviction and Death
+Imprisonment and Death

-John Wayne Gacy died by lethal injection on May 10, 1994, at the Stateville Correctional Center in Crest Hill, Illinois.
+With both anti–death penalty forces and those in favor of the execution making their opinions known, John Wayne Gacy died by lethal injection on May 10, 1994, at the Stateville Correctional Center in Crest Hill, Illinois.